eXMRcoin/GetCryptoPayments-Public/README.md

 # Milestone<br>
 ⌘ Alpha Version this July 2018<br>
  Features: <br>
-Registration and log in with OTP system.<br>
+✦Registration and log in with OTP system.<br>
-Voting system to add coins per reach 70,000 points.<br> From 1 to 5 wallets in operation.<br>
+✦Voting system to add coins per reach 70,000 points.<br> ✦From 1 to 5 wallets in operation.<br>
-From 1 to 5 coins to receive online payments.<br>
+✦From 1 to 5 coins to receive online payments.<br>
-The function of add store profiles. <br>
+✦The function of add store profiles. <br>
-Swap between those 1-5 coins & more testnet functions.<br>
+✦Swap between those 1-5 coins & more testnet functions.<br>
 ⌘ Beta Version this August 2018<br>
 ⌘ Official Launch this September 2018<br>
 ⌘ First dividends December 2018 <br>